stac-extensions/raster/README.md

 A very common use case is to store reflectance values, which range from 0 - 1.0, as integers rather than utilizing the larger floating point data type.
-Data is stored in a 2-byte Integer and ranges from 1 to 10,0000 by using a scale of 0.0001, resulting in a file half the size of one using 4 by te floats.
+Data is stored in a 2-byte Integer and ranges from 1 to 10,0000 by using a scale of 0.0001, resulting in a file half the size of one using 4 byte floats.

 ```json
 "assets": {